-When concluding a contract, we occasionally collect creditor data about your creditworthiness in order to fulfil the aforementioned legitimate interests.
-We use the data of credit agencies to verify creditworthiness.
+When concluding a contract, we might use the data of credit agencies to verify creditworthiness.
 The credit agencies store data that you receive, for example, from banks or companies.
 This data includes: surname, first name, date of birth, address and information on payment behaviour.
 You can obtain information about the data that credit agencies have available about you directly from the respective credit agencies.

 If you visit any of our sites in the course of fulfilling our contractual relationship with your business, you will on arrival be asked to sign in at the entrance with your name, company name, time of arrival and be issued with a visitor pass which you will be required to wear visibly throughout your visit and then return to reception when leaving.
 The processing of your data takes place for the purpose of safety and security and the legal basis is our legitimate interest in these.
 Your data will in this case be retained for 12 months.